elastic/integrations/packages/azure_billing/docs/README.md

 `Resource Manager Endpoint` ::
 _string_
-Optional, by default the azure public environment will be used, to override, users can provide a specific resource manager endpoint in order to use a different azure environment.
+Optional.
+By default, the integration uses the Azure public environment.
+To override, users can provide a specific resource manager endpoint to use a different Azure environment.

 Examples:

 * https://management.chinacloudapi.cn for azure ChinaCloud